wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 To protect resources from brute force attacks, real clients' IP addresses are required.
 If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.

 **Restrictions**

-If the filtering node is deployed behind a proxy server or load balancer, [configure](../using-proxy-or-balancer-en.md) displaying real clients' IP addresses.

 When searching for brute‑force attack signs, Wallarm nodes analyze only HTTP requests that do not contain signs of other attack types.